pronamic/wp-pay-core/docs/hooks.md

 *Filters the gateway configuration display value.*

 The dynamic portion of the hook name, `$id`, refers to the gateway ID.
-For example, the gateway ID for Payvision is `payvision`, se the filter for that gateway would be:
+For example, the gateway ID for Payvision is `payvision`, so the filter for that gateway would be:
 `pronamic_gateway_configuration_display_value_payvision`